cloudmesh/cloudmesh-manual/docs/_sources/concepts/storage.rst.txt

 Put
 ~~~

-The put command uploads files from your local host to the S3.
+The put command uploads files from your localhost to the S3.

 .. code:: bash

    $ cms storage --storage='aws' put ~/.cloudmesh/storage/sourcedir /base_path/targetdir --recursive --run

-Source for this command could be either a file or directory.
+The source for this command could be either a file or directory.

 If you specify a file as the source, the file will be uploaded if no
 such file exists on the cloud or updated if a copy already exists on the